-This is where hypnosis can help busy people reach their goals and maximise their potential.
+This is where hypnotherapy can help busy people like you, reach your goals and maximise your potential.

 “All that we are is the result of what we have thought.

 The mind is everything.
 What we think, we become.”
 Buddha

-Clinical hypnotherapy is a proven way which can help you overcome bad habits.
+Clinical hypnotherapy can help you overcome bad habits.
 Did you know, all habits ‘good or bad’ are created in exactly the same way – ‘through repetition’?
 Common examples of bad habits are smoking or gambling.

 Sometimes, we can be our worst enemy when we criticise ourselves, call ourselves names or put ourselves down.
-Negativity, anxiety, stress and worry can get to be a habit and if we do it long enough, we will develop a belief or a habit that will get results we ‘don’t want’.
+Negativity, anxiety, stress and worry can get to be a habit and if we do it long enough, we will develop a set of beliefs or habits that will get results we ‘don’t want’.